franflorido/COVID-19SpainDataVisualization/README.md

   .attr("d", geoPath as any);
 ```

-At this point, the map has been created.

-First we are going to create a funcion that updates the chart every time we click the button with update chart and inside it we are going to create some funcitons in order to visualice the data according to the button clicked:
+Now that we have the map we are going to create a funcion that updates the chart every time we click the button with "updateChart" and inside it we are going to create some funcitons in order to visualice the data according to the button clicked:

 ```typescript
 const updateChart = (dataset: ResultEntry[]) => {